Phone: (608)-785-8253 E-Mail: firstname.lastname@example.org Office Hours ~ Spring 2016

 "Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream" - Remember, "Travel is fatal to prejudice, bigotry and narrow-mindedness.” ~ Mark Twain

-*It is with a heavy heart that I need to report that Dakota passed away on 1 November 2013 due to some serious health issues; he was less than three years old, and his passing has saddened us greatly and left a great "hole" in our lives!
+*It is with a heavy heart that I need to report that Dakota passed away on 1 November 2013 due to some serious health issues; he was less than three years old, and his passing has saddened us greatly and left a great "hole" in our lives that has now been filled with another American Eskimo named "Montana"!

-News Flash!
-Although nothing can replace our beloved Dakota, a miniature American Eskimo puppy named "Montana" has joined our family and is making life quite interesting, to say the least!
-Click here for the Montana at 8 weeks old or here for the a photo at 4 months old or here for two photos of Montana at 5 months old!
+Click here for the Montana at 8 weeks old or here for the a photo at 4 months old or here for two photos of Montana at 5 months old or here for the most recent one of him at 7 months old on his first camping trip out west.

 I am a broadly trained zoologist with an interest in the ecology of whole organisms, particularly amphibians and reptiles.
 A good deal of my time is also committed to the continuing development and maintenance of the Animal Biology and Human Anatomy & Physiology Laboratory web sites as well as the Department of Biology web site.